 The game starts out in comic book style with a local police officer talking to Professor Alex Quinn about a stolen artifact that had been recovered.
 He believes it may have a connection to the mythical city of Ich’aak biased on an old family book.

 There are so many interesting games along their journey.
 Players have to dig up and identify artifacts, travel back in time to see how they are used, solve math problems and learn about the Mayan money system and calendar.

 Throughout the game are quizzes to see if the student is understanding what they have learned.
 In the quiz, they are being chased down by thieves and as the question are answered correctly their car moves ahead.

 If they are wrong the thief starts to catch up!

 When you first login you are taken to the Portal area.
 Here you can view the game high scores, your achievements and see what artifacts you have found.

-After clicking on launch game, you're taken to another screen where you can chose to to continue your last game or start a new game.
+After clicking on launch game, you’re taken to another screen where you can choose to continue your last game or start a new game.

 One area of the game is exploring a map of Central America.
 When you click on an area it will tell you about that location.
 Then you enter it to explore a dig site.